intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/install_sgx_driver.md

    * Disable `UMA-Based Clustering`.
    * Enable `SGX` or `SW Guard Extensions(SGX)`.
 Set `PRMRR` to the max.
 Please ensure Reserved Memory Range Registers (PRMRR) are configured for SGX.
    * SGX will reserve some memory from the installed memory.
 This memory (PRMRR) can not be seen by your system (total memory), e.g., `free -h`.
 So, `Installed Memory = Total Memory + 2 * PRMRR`.
+   * Enable `Auto MP Registration`.
+This setting is for remote attestation.
 3. Recommended OS (Operating System): Ubuntu 18.04/20.04, CentOS 8, Redhat 8.

-Note that SGX driver has been merged to Linux Kernel from 5.11+.
-After enabling SGX feature during kernel building, SGX driver will be automatically enabled.
-So, we recommend our customers upgrade their kernel to 5.14+ with SGX enabled.
+**Note that SGX driver has been merged to Linux Kernel from 5.11+.
+After enabling SGX feature during kernel building, SGX driver will be automatically enabled.** So, we recommend our customers upgrade their kernel to 5.14+ with SGX enabled.
 See [Building Linux Kernel from Source with SGX Enabled](#building-linux-kernel-from-source-with-sgx-enabled).

-If your data center cannot upgrade OS or kernel, then you can [Install SGX Driver through the Installation Package](#install-sgx-driver-through-the-installation-package)
+If your data center cannot upgrade OS or kernel, then you can [Install SGX Driver through the Installation Package](#install-sgx-driver-through-the-installation-package).

 ## Building Linux Kernel from Source with SGX Enabled